A DFG is a means-tested grant for disabled people to enable you to make changes to your home to continue living there.

 • installing a stair lift

-• converting a downstairs room to a toilet or bathroom
+• converting a room to a toilet or wet room

 • making outside steps easier to use or installing ramps